Resources

 CrowdStrike - The Dark Web Explained

-A straightforward primer on what the dark web is, how it differs from the regular web, and why anonymity in those
+A straightforward primer on what the dark web is, how it differs from the regular web, and why anonymity in those environments can enable both legitimate and criminal activity.

 Why leaked credentials cause real-world harm